ratrent55/DataFrameManager/README.md

 # DataFrame Manager

-**DataFrame Manager** is a lightweight `tkinter` GUI tool I created that simplifies loading, organizing, processing, and reusing datasets.
+**DataFrame Manager** is a lightweight `tkinter` GUI tool that simplifies loading, organizing, processing, and reusing datasets.

 It supports reading **Excel (.xlsx, .csv)** files and **NPSS `.rowOut`** files, automatically converting them into `pandas` DataFrames.